telerik/ajax-docs/knowledge-base/update-in-composite-control.md

 ````

-And the composite control class:
+The following example demonstrates how to set the composite control class.